Bringing Research to the Marketplace

 I-Corps™ enables the transformation of invention to impact.
 The curriculum integrates scientific inquiry and industrial discovery in an inclusive, data-driven culture driven by rigor, relevance, and evidence.
 Through I-Corps™ training, researchers can reduce the time to translate a promising idea from the laboratory to the marketplace.

 Participants are coached on designing and validating a business model around their idea throughout a four-week workshop.
 The last session invites teams to present on lessons learned as well as a closing reception.
-Program participants affiliated with the I-Corps™ Site partnering academic institutions (UWM, MU, MSOE, MCW and CUW) are eligible to receive a mini-grant to support travel, and other customer discovery activities.
+Program participants may be eligible to apply for a $50,000 NSF I-Corps™ grant to support travel, and other customer discovery activities.

 The I-Corps™ Program uses a disciplined, hypothesis-based methodology (Lean Launch) to explore markets through the “customer discovery” process.
-I-Corps™ teams consisting of academics and business mentors are challenged to conduct at least 40 customer interviews in an intense four-week program.
+I-Corps™ teams consisting of academics and business mentors are challenged to conduct at least 20-40 customer interviews in an four-week program.

-The Milwaukee I-Corps™ Site supports not only UWM, but other academic institutions in Milwaukee as well – including the Medical College of Wisconsin, Marquette University, the Milwaukee School of Engineering, and Concordia University.
+The Milwaukee I-Corps™ Program supports not only UWM, but other academic institutions in Milwaukee as well – including the Medical College of Wisconsin, Marquette University, the Milwaukee School of Engineering, and Concordia University.